jmdaemon/shortpath/README.md

 across `app.rs`, `bash.rs`, and `shortpaths.rs`.
 A common shared `builder.rs` module based on `ShortpathsBuilder` is the best solution going forward.

+Things that are nice to have but are not necessary:
+- Caching/Reusing `full_paths` from previous paths given that they
+    contain matching alias names.
+    - This could be a potential order of magnitude speedup.

 ## Binary

 The binary is still missing a few key features: